-A common question presented when considering advanced imaging options is whether it is more appropriate to pursue a CT or an MRI.
+A common question presented when considering advanced imaging options is whether it is more appropriate to pursue High Definition 3D Volumetric Imaging/CT or an MRI.
 The images below present a comparison of brain/skull imaging.
 CT’s will show brain changes (tumors, cysts, hydrocephalus) but not as clearly as an MRI.
 That said, MRI has it’s own “cons”.
 More detailed information explaining the difference is below the examples.
-In the end, your primary veterinarian can help you decide on the most appropriate choice based on your pet’s needs.
+In the end, your primary veterinarian will help you decide on the most appropriate choice based on your pet’s needs.

 The above image shows another post-contrast CT of the brain.
 Sagittal and axial cross sections are on the left, and a coronal view is on the right.
 A tumor (green arrows) is highlighted by the contrast, but more precise details are not able to be appreciated.